 Dash of Angostura Bitters

-Stir whiskey with vermouth, maraschino liqueur and Angostura over ice.
+Stir the whiskey with the vermouth, maraschino liqueur and Angostura bitters over ice.

 Strain and pour into a chilled coupe class.

 Zest an orange twist over the drink and drop into glass.